We pick out some of the best gravel bikes and adventure road bikes on the market, and explain what defines the genre and what to look for

 Axle standards are increasingly being borrowed from mountain bikes.
 Although quick release wheels are still found – particularly at the rear – there is increasing use of 12mm and 15mm thru axles, which provide more rigidity to the wheel-frame junction and easier brake disc alignment.
-Rear axle spacing for disc braked wheels is usually 135mm, although adventure road bikes are appearing with 142mm spacing, which gives a more robust rear wheel.
+Rear axle spacing for disc braked wheels is usually 135mm or 142mm, with some even increasing that to 148mm which gives a more robust rear wheel.

 Gravel bike and adventure bike tyres

 You can get adventure road and gravel bikes shod with tyres of pretty much any width between 28mm and 42mm.
 Since they are designed to perform well on the road as well as off it, adventure road bikes will typically come fitted with tyres with less aggressive tread patterns than cyclocross bikes.